derekh715/p2p-music-player/README.md

 Header has two fields:

 1. `MessageType`: type of message
-2. `std::size_t`: size of body (zero if no body)
+2. `std::size_t`: size of body (zero if body is empty)

 Body is just a vector of char.

-Now there is a **huge** limitation of the `Message` class, there is no way you can push structs that have pointers, reference types in it.
-Everything is shallow copied.
+The push something into the message body, use `<<`.
+To pull something out of the message body, use `>>`.
+Note that the pushing is only a **shallow copy**.
+For arrays and strings, and other composite types, a custom operator overloading has to be provided for it to work correctly.
+See the `message.h` file for examples.

 The message that is sent in the client is actually a `MessageWithOwner`.
 It is nothing but message with a peer ID.
 Peer ID is a cleaner way to identify a peer without using host, port and so on.

-## So what is the difference between BaseClient and Client?
+## So what is the difference between `BaseClient` and `Client`?

 `BaseClient` dives into the details of reading and sending messages, establishing connections etc. For handling messages, please use the